rackerlabs/design-system/_component_design/pills.md

 ### Composition

-Pills consist of a container, text, and an “x” icon that indicates the user can remove the pill.
+Pills consist of a container, text, and an “x” icon that indicates that the user can remove the pill.

 {% endcolumn %}